This is Steve’s Q&A from GalaxyCon Minneapolis, but I wasn’t there that day so I only saw it for the first time yesterday.

 The voice actor’s panel was already in progress when we got there, and even though I didn’t know anything about the gentleman, the panel (or at least the portion that we got to see), was very interesting.
 After that panel, another Q&A with George Takei of Star Trek fame was set to start.
 I told Michael I was interested in seeing that, and he agreed.
 So we saw George Takei’s panel, and it was wonderful.

 When we arrived and sat down, there were already people in line to ask questions.
 He gave such detailed and lengthy answers that the time ran out before everyone got a chance to ask their questions, which was the only bad thing about it.
-In addition to talking about Star Trek, he also talked about his experience as a child in the internment camps in which the U.S. government imprisoned Japanese Americans during World War II, as well as his current advocacy for immigrants.
+In addition to talking about Star Trek, he also talked about his experience as a child in the internment camps in which the U.S. government imprisoned Japanese Americans during World War II, as well as his current advocacy for immigrants and LGBT activism.
 I thoroughly enjoyed every minute of his talk, and because it has taken me so long to draft this entry, the video has since gone up on YouTube, so you have the opportunity to watch it too, you lucky people.

 That was not the end of the convention, but it is the end of this part of the description.
 We ate lunch, walked around the vendors’ area, greeted some friends of Michael’s that we happened to run into, then returned to the celebrity area for more conversation with Steve.